 Lake Toba also offers wildlife attractions, i.e., Bukit Lawang, Tangkahan, and Tahura National Park.
 Bukit Lawang is a gateway to Gunung Leuser National Park, where the tourists meet orangutans (Pongo abelii), one of three species of orangutans in Indonesia.
 You can find Pongo abelii only on the island of Sumatra.
 Tangkahan is a famous breeding ground for wild elephants and clean rivers.
 Tahura National Park is an excellent place to see monkeys, tigers, gibbons, wild pigs, snakes, eagles, deer, pangolins, and much more, in their wildlife.

 Lake Toba is no longer a remote area.
-There is a flight from Singapore to Lake Toba and vice versa every Tuesday, Friday, and Sunday.
-Silangit International Airport that serves as the gateway is only 20 minutes from the lake.
-The airport has become international since October 28, 2017.
-The new status eliminates the need for the 5-hour land transportation from Medan, although it is still an option.
+In fact, it has an international airport that serves direct flights from Singapore, Jakarta, and Medan.
+There is a regular flight from Singapore to Lake Toba and vice versa every Tuesday, Friday, and Sunday, in addition to the domestic daily flights.
+The Silangit International Airport at Siborongborong is only 20 minutes from the lake shore.
+Alternatively, you can fly to Kualanamu International Airport in Medan and take an enjoyable 5-hour ride to the lake.
 Airport transfers and car rentals are widely available at both airports.

 Above are the reasons why you should visit Lake Toba.